+How do you know if your child has Asperger's syndrome?
 A doctor will look for signs of developmental delays in children, and may refer them to a specialist, like a child psychiatrist, pediatric neurologist, or a developmental pediatrician.

 A diagnosis may be difficult to make because autism spectrum disorder varies widely in symptoms and severity.
 There isn't a specific medical test that can definitively determine if there is a disorder.

 - Ask how your child's behavior, communication, and social interactions have developed or changed over time.

 - Quiz your child on topics that cover hearing, speech, language, developmental level, and social and behavioral issues.

 - Involve other specialists to help determine a diagnosis.

 - Use the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.